elixir-europe/rdmkit/pages/contribute/github_way.md

   * If yes, add your comments to the existing issue.
   * If not, create a new issue by clicking on the green "New issue" on the right.
     {% include image.html file="new_issue_github.png" inline=true alt="Open new issue on GitHub." %}
 3. Choose one of the issues template and create a new issue.
-More information on creating issues can be found [here](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).
+More information on creating issues can be found in the [Github documentation](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).
   * Report a bug.
   * Fixing an existing page or add tool/resource
   * Add a new topic as a new page.